When your referring provider recommends that you have an imaging procedure, your provider will do one of the following:

 Who obtains pre-authorization?

 With most plans, ARA will obtain the pre-authorization for your procedure once we receive an order from your medical provider.
 Select insurance companies, however, require the ordering medical physician to directly obtain the pre-authorization of the procedure due to plan restrictions.
+If you need to speak with someone at ARA Authorizations, please call (512) 453-6100 option 4.

 The time to obtain pre-authorization varies by insurance plan.
 On average, pre-authorization can take three or four days to obtain, so it’s important for ARA to have all the necessary supporting documentation on file before submitting an authorization request on your behalf to your insurance company.
 In some situations, supplementary clinical information may be needed or the request needs to be reviewed, additional days may be needed for insurance company to make a final determination.